How To Make Watermelon Pickles

 This size is preferable because they’re easy to fit into the jar, but some people cut them smaller, some cut them into long spears, etc. Any way will work.

 Step 3: Soak the watermelon rinds in salt water.
-Make sure you use pickling salt, as it doesn’t have any additives that could make the pickles cloudy.
+Make sure you use pickling salt, as it doesn’t have any additives that could make the pickle brine cloudy.

 Step 4: Cook in a brine of vinegar, sugar, and pickling spices for 30 minutes.